StrataReportsStrataReportsStrataReports

 The building features centralized domestic hot water via steam heat exchangers and an HVAC system with Direct Digital Controls commissioned in 2025.
 Booster pumps from 1998 are nearing end of life, with a backup pump purchase approved for 2026.
 Hot-water circulation issues were resolved in 2024 through pipe replacements.
 The strata maintains a proactive maintenance program for mechanical systems.

-Related Updates from Meeting Minutes
+Related Updates from Council

 Completed